Public Sector Strategy Case Studies

 Navigating the Murky Waters of

 The Case: A Washington, DC, non-profit representing the interests of the U.S. subsidiaries of foreign companies was seeking ways to add greater value to its clients beyond analyzing and lobbying on public policy issues.
-JTI helped shape the structure and agenda for peer-to-peer best practice conferences for the North American CEOs and General Counsel from US subsidiaries of foreign companies.
+Jeff helped shape the structure and agenda for peer-to-peer best practice conferences for the North American CEOs and General Counsel from US subsidiaries of foreign companies.

 The Results: The best measure of success is when busy executives who sacrifice their valuable time to attend an event then decide to come back again the next year.
 These peer-to-peer conferences continue today, years after the initial launch.